-The Governors changed the financial year end from 30th September to 31st August.
+In 2022 the Governors changed the financial year end from 30th September to 31st August.
 This was done to facilitate discussion of quarterly results at governors' meetings.
-The Governors changed the year end of St Mary Newington Educational Foundation from 31st December to 31st August, so its year end is co-terminus with Newcomen Collett Foundation.
+The Governors also changed the year end of St Mary Newington Educational Foundation from 31st December to 31st August, so its year end is co-terminus with Newcomen Collett Foundation.

-The eleven months ended 31st August 2022 was a busy and successful year for the Foundation.
-The Governors are pleased that the capital value of the investment assets has increased over the year.
+The year ended 31st August 2023 was a busy and successful year for the Foundation.
 There were no Income returns from securities as all securities are in accumulation funds.
-However rental income from properties and the rundown of accumulated reserves enabled the Foundation to award grants of over £74k to 144 individuals and organisations.
+However rental income from properties and the rundown of accumulated reserves enabled the Foundation to award grants of over £94k to 176 individuals and organisations (2022: £74k to 144 individuals and organisations).